• Home

 Ultrasound image during a prenatal examination at around 7-8 weeks of pregnancy

-How often does blighted ovum occur?
+How often does a blighted ovum occur?

 From the above image, Figure A and Figure B represent normal chromosomes.
 The middle image depicts a condition where there is a loss of chromosomes in both lower arms, and the right hand shows an example of balanced translocation chromosomes.